mohokh67/vagrant-essential-php-ubuntu/README.md

 ```

 ## Two machines
-In order to have two boxes in one `Vagrantfile` you should fallow the following pattern.
+In order to have two boxes in one `Vagrantfile`, you should update the `vagrantfile` as bellow.
 ```
 Vagrant.configure("2") do |config|
     # These 2  lines will effect on both machines